China's rich yearn to fly for a hobby

 The restrictions also apply to civil helicopters, a relatively rare sight in China compared to many Western countries but also seen as a huge potential market for foreign manufacturers who are investing in Chinese facilities.

-Under test projects, private planes now can fly below 1,000 metres in the country's northeastern and central-southern regions, as well as seven second-tier provincial cities.
+Under test projects, private planes now can fly below 1,000 meters in the country's northeastern and central-southern regions, as well as seven second-tier provincial cities.

 China will further open up low-altitude airspace to private planes next year, said Ma Xin, an official with the state air traffic control commission, at the show, without elaboration.